 By law, only U.S. citizens and noncitizens with eligible immigration status as determined by HUD may receive assistance under the HUD Section 8, Section 236, Rent Supplement, Rental Assistance Payment (RAP) and Section 202/8 programs.
 All family members who wish to be considered for one of these programs, regardless of age, must declare their citizenship or immigration status.
 U.S. Citizens must sign a declaration of citizenship.
 Eligible noncitizens, under the age of 62, must sign a declaration of eligible immigration status, provide documentation of their status, and sign a verification consent form to verify eligible status with the Department of Homeland Security.
 Eligible noncitizens age 62 or older must sign a declaration of eligible immigration status and provide proof of age.
-Ineligible noncitizens must sign a declaration status.
+Ineligible noncitizens must sign a declaration status that they do not claim eligible immigration status.
 Mixed households with one or more ineligible family member(s) are eligible for prorated assistance.